jhpyle/docassemble/_docs/installation.md

 * `/usr/share/docassemble/log/docassemble.log`
 * `/tmp/flask.log`

-If you are debugging [background processes], check:
+If the `celery` process failed to start, or you are debugging [background processes], check:

 * `/usr/share/docassemble/log/worker.log`